wp-plugins/zedity/readme.txt

 *   [Twitter page](https://www.twitter.com/Zedity): follow Zedity on Twitter!
 *   [Facebook page](https://www.facebook.com/Zedity): visit Zedity on Facebook.
 Got a cool Zedity site to show?
 Contact us and we can share your link!
 *   [Help, FAQ and Support](http://zedity.com/support): get assistance, view solutions to common cases, ask for information or provide your feedback directly from your [Zedity account](http://zedity.com/support)!

+**100% WordPress Compatible**: Zedity works on any version of WordPress starting from 3.5 up to the latest 4.0.
+As a rule of thumb, please download the latest version (if you use outdated versions, WP 4.0+ requires Zedity at least Zedity 4.2.1, while WP 3.9+ requires at least Zedity 3.1.2).
+Again, get the latest version to be 100% up-to-date.

 **Friend plugins:**
 Audience engagement [Feedweb](http://wordpress.org/plugins/feedweb/)